Anomaly | Geek Girl Podcasts & BlogJRhodes

-The term “Anomaly”, as it is used in this community, was originally coined by Jen and Angela.
+The term “Anomaly”, as it is used by this geek girl podcast & blog, was originally coined by the founding co-hosts.
 They use the descriptor to set themselves apart from the stereotypes that are typically associated with geeks.
-Anomalies are women who do not allow themselves to be stuffed into pigeonholes.
-Anomalies are not living in their mothers’ basements.
-Neither are they scantily-clad gaming sirens created in the dreams of equally stigmatized geek males.
+Anomalies are women who do not allow themselves to be pigeonholed.
 Anomalies are unique.
-According to the women who have written into our show, they are mothers, wives, girlfriends, singles, doctors, punk rockers, actors, editors, dancers, designers, athletes, mathematicians, lawyers, roboticists, missionaries, daycare workers, teachers, students, knitters, bloggers, homemakers, etc. They are capable women with diverse backgrounds and hobbies that stretch beyond the socially awkward.
-They, as Anomalies, are socially functional fan gals who like their TNG with a side of America’s Next Top Model or whatever else is considered “normal”.
+They are capable women with diverse backgrounds and hobbies.
+They, as Anomalies, are socially functional fan girls who like their TNG with a side of Project Runway or whatever else is considered “normal”.

 This term is reserved for women.
 Sorry, men, you can not have it.
-But one of your brethren, a fellow Anomaly listener, proposed that you call yourselves “Singularities.”
+You are “Singularities.”
 Singularity: the state of being singular, distinct, peculiar, uncommon or unusual.
 We Anomalies think it sings.
 Rock on, our atypical brothers, rock on.
 You, too, are welcome here.